We have overall responsibility for the operation and maintenance of the radio teleswitch system in the UK.

 The idea of using existing national broadcasting infrastructure for sending teleswitching signals was considered back in 1964 and was originally primarily intended for load management, to enable the switching on of large numbers of night storage heaters and water heaters to be staggered to avoid sudden large increases in load as night rate systems cut in.
 More recently, it has been developed as a tariffing system.

-There are thought to be in excess of 3 million RTS equipped meters in the field.
+There are thought to be around 800,000 RTS equipped meters in the field.
 However, the idea had to wait for technology to catch up with it and when this happened over a decade later, Radio Teleswitching began to emerge as a practical proposition.
 Following the successful conclusion of extensive trials which started in 1979, the relevant authorities approved Radio Teleswitching transmissions on the BBC’s national 198 kHz frequency radio broadcasts.

 An important condition of the approval was that the radio teleswitching data should not impair the reception of BBC Radio 4 news and entertainment programmes normally transmitted on that long wave frequency.
 This was adequately demonstrated in the trials.